Cubic surfaces failing the integral Hasse principle: Upper bounds

 We are now in position to prove the upper bounds in this article.
-Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but} show that, under the arithmetic conditions given there, the Brauer--Manin set obtained from algebraic Brauer elements is non-empty but at the same time it is strictly smaller that the integral adelic set $\sU(\mathbb{A}_{\mathbb{Z}})$.
+Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but} show that, under the arithmetic conditions given there, the Brauer--Manin set obtained from algebraic Brauer elements is non-empty but at the same time it is strictly smaller than the integral adelic set $\sU(\mathbb{A}_{\mathbb{Z}})$.
 In view of Remark~\ref{rem:constant-inv}, the local invariant map at $\infty$ of any Brauer element is constant, as every real number is a cube.
 Thus the projection to the finite adeles $\prod_{p\neq \infty} \mathcal{U}(\mathbb{Z}_{p})$ preserves strict inclusions.
-Any surface satisfying the arithmetic conditions of Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but} then fails integral strong approximation off $\infty$ and at the same time has no algebraic Brauer--Manin obstruction to the integral Hasse principle.
+Any surface satisfying the arithmetic conditions of Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but} then fails integral strong approximation off $\infty$ and at the same time has no Brauer--Manin obstruction to the integral Hasse principle coming from the algebraic Brauer group.

 Therefore, in view of Proposition~\ref{prop:trans} it suffices to count surfaces failing the arithmetic conditions on $a_0, a_1, a_2, a_3$ given in Propositions~\ref{prop:p divides a_0} and \ref{prop:p divides a_1 but}.
 This will give upper bounds for the number of surfaces in the family which have a Brauer--Manin obstruction to the integral Hasse principle or which satisfy strong approximation off $\infty$.
 We proceed with establishing the upper bounds in Theorems~\ref{thm:N(B)}, \ref{thm:N-a_0(B)} and \ref{thm:N-a_123(B)} in this order.